truepool/hddcoin-docker/readme.md

 ```
 ## Configuration

-You can modify the behavior of your Chia container by setting specific environment variables.
+You can modify the behavior of your HDDcoin container by setting specific environment variables.

-To ensure that your chia config settings and sycned blockchain persist, you can pass in a directory for /data
+To ensure that your hddcoin config settings and sycned blockchain persist, you can pass in a directory for /data
 ```
 -v /path/to/data:/data
 ```